dotnet/runtime/docs/design/mono/diagnostics-tracing.md

 ### Android

 Android is build using dynamic component support, meaning that components are included as shared objects and runtime will try to load them from the same location as `libmonosgen-2.0.so`.
-If runtime fails to load component, it will be disabled, if it successfully load the component at runtime, it will be enabled and used.
+If runtime fails to load component, it will be disabled, if it successfully loads the component at runtime, it will be enabled and used.
 Enabling/disabling components is then a matter of including/excluding the needed shared library files in the APK (in same folder as `libmonosgen-2.0.so`).
 The same runtime build can be used to support any combination of components.

 If `AndroidAppBuilderTask` is used, there is a msbuild property, `RuntimeComponents` that can be used to include specific components in the generated application.
-By default its empty, meaning all components will be disabled, using a `*` will enabled all components and by specify individual components, only those will be enabled.
+By default, its empty, meaning all components will be disabled, using a `*` will enabled all components and by specify individual components, only those will be enabled.
 Enabling tracing would look like this, `RuntimeComponents="diagnostics_tracing"`, more components can be enabled by separating them with `;`.

 Android runtime pack have the following component libraries included.
-For default scenarios, the dynamic versions should be used together with `libmonosgen-2.0.so`, but runtime pack also includes static versions of the components that can be used if runtime is build statically using `libmonosgen-2.0.a`.
+For default scenarios, the dynamic versions should be used together with `libmonosgen-2.0.so`, but runtime pack also includes static versions of the components that can be used if runtime is built statically using `libmonosgen-2.0.a`.
 In case of static linking, using `libmono-component-*-stub-static.a` library will disable the component, using `libmono-component-*-static.a` will enable it.

 ```
 libmono-component-diagnostics_tracing.so